 Also, I think that great leaders can use criticism as opportunities for improvement and personal growth.
 Negative feedback, complaints, and constructive criticism are valuable pieces of information.
 They highlight areas that we might need to improve or change.
 They are real gold nuggets.

 Criticism can be an Opportunity

 Effective leaders know that there is always room for improvement.
 This is true in all aspects of our jobs.
-In particular, we can always be better in what we do.
+In particular, we can always be better at what we do.
 To do so requires us to seek candid and constructive feedback and criticism.
-So, we need to view criticism as a positive thing not a negative thing.
+So, we need to view criticism as a positive thing, not a negative thing.
 A valuable source of information, rather than a threat.

 This will make our organizations better in many ways.
 More innovative, more creative, more successful.
 Organizations that are valued by their people, admired by their customers, and respected by their peers.